Top 10 Reasons Unmarried Partners Should Own Property as Joint Tenants

 An unmarried couple cannot file a joint return and will have to figure out how to divide those tax benefits.
 If it makes more economic sense for one party to claim the deductions, the other should be compensated in some other way, such as by being responsible for fewer household expenses.

-6. Prevents Gift Taxes
+6. It Prevents Gift Taxes

-If only one member of an unmarried couple owns the home and he or she lets the other party live there rent-free, the IRS may consider that arrangement a gift to the nonpaying partner.
-If that gift is worth more than $10,000 a year, or the equivalent of about $833 rent per month, the giver-or the homeowner-will have to pay gift taxes.
-You can avoid this tax complication if the homeowner charges the other partner rent and keeps accurate books and records.
+If only one member of an unmarried couple owns the home and lets the other party live there rent-free, the IRS may consider that arrangement a gift to the nonpaying partner.
+If that gift is worth more than $19,000 a year, or the equivalent of about $1,583 rent per month, the giver-or the homeowner-will have to pay gift taxes.

-5. Shared Asset
+5. It’s a Shared Asset

 In a joint tenancy, the property is a shared asset.
 This means any increase in the property's value belongs to both partners equally.
 Equal ownership of assets can create a balance of power in the relationship.
-It's like a joint bank account but for your house!
+It's like a joint bank account but for your house.

-4. Shared Debt
+4. It Creates a Shared Debt for Borrowers

 As joint tenants, you are most likely also joint debtors.
 If both partners are named on the mortgage note, neither is saddled alone with the corresponding debt, and they both share equally in this financial burden.
 This is important to consider when talking with your lender.

-3. Proof of Ownership
+3. It Provides Proof of Ownership

 If the relationship does not last, each party has sound legal proof of their entitlement to an equal share of the property.
 In a joint tenancy, each partner's name is on the title.
 This provides clear proof of ownership and can help prevent misunderstandings or disputes over who owns what.

-1. Right of Survivorship
+1. It May Include Right of Survivorship

 When a property is titled as joint tenants with right of survivorship (this type of ownership must be specified on the deed or the joint owners will likely be considered tenants in common), when one joint tenant dies, the title to the property automatically passes to the other without the need to go through the formal probate process.

 If only one member of an unmarried couple holds title to the property and does not have a will granting the property to the other party, it would pass to the deceased's legal heirs (usually family members), despite any contrary intentions on the part of the couple.
-With property held by deed as a joint tenancy with the right of survivorship, the surviving partner automatically inherits the other's share of the property.
-This can offer significant protection and peace of mind.

 Speak with a qualified family law attorney in your area today.